saher-i/aihwkit_saher/README.md

 The essential implementations encompassed the modification of gamma_vec and the introduction of the DualPairConductanceConverter class.
-In ad- dition to these changes, adjustments were applied to various segments of the code to address issues related to programming errors, manage read noise, and accommodate drift for four conductances, as opposed to the previous configuration for two con- ductances.
-These alterations collectively ensure the robustness and efficacy of our methodology in han- dling multiple conductance pairs while mitigating potential sources of error and enhancing overall performance
+In addition to these changes, adjustments were applied to various segments of the code to address issues related to programming errors, manage read noise, and accommodate drift for four conductances, as opposed to the previous configuration for two conductances.
+These alterations collectively ensure the robustness and efficacy of our methodology in handling multiple conductance pairs while mitigating potential sources of error and enhancing overall performance